 As it is his third trip, there are some things that my brother does not need to see again.
 He also has some idea of what he wants to see (apart from us, of course).
-I plan to blog about some of the highlights:
+I plan to blog about some of the highlights of his visit:

-A medieval castle that was built in 1130.
+Burg Castle is a medieval castle that was built in 1130.
 It has fantastic ramparts that you can walk around and a keep that has just reopened after extensive renovations.
 We have been before, but we plan to go and see what’s new.

 Cologne or Düsseldorf

 A visitor from Australia normally means a day in Cologne or Düsseldorf, or perhaps both.

 We live in the middle between the two, and neither are far (Peter works in Düsseldorf).
 My brother has already seen the sites in Cologne, so it might be Düsseldorf this time.